Embedded Delaunay tori and their Willmore energy: Introduction

-It is very natural to expect that, provided higher genus isoperimetric constrained minimiser exist, the blow up result of \textsc{Kuwert--Li} \cite{MR3842922} can be generalised to the higher genus cases.
-To be more precise, it is expected that any sequence of genus~$g$ isoperimetric constrained Willmore surfaces whose isoperimetric ratios diverge to infinity, converges (up to subsequences, scaling, and translating) to two concentric round spheres of nearly the same radii connected by $g + 1$ catenoidal necks.
+It is very natural to expect that, provided higher genus isoperimetric constrained minimisers exist, the blow up result of \textsc{Kuwert--Li}~\cite{MR3842922} can be generalised to the higher genus cases.
+To be more precise, we expect that any sequence of genus~$g$ isoperimetric constrained Willmore surfaces whose isoperimetric ratios diverge to infinity, converges (up to subsequences, scaling, and translating) to two concentric round spheres of nearly the same radii connected by $g + 1$ catenoidal necks.
 It is an interesting question whether or not the catenoidal necks in the limit have to be distributed over the double sphere in a certain way.
-In view of the solution presented in this paper, it is of course very tempting to conjecture that the catenoidal necks have to satisfy a balancing condition analogous to the one for constant mean curvature surfaces, see for instance \textsc{Kapouleas} \cite{MR1100207}, \cite{MR1317648}, or \textsc{Korevaar--Kusner--Solomon} \cite{MR1010168}.
+In view of the solution presented in this paper, it is of course very tempting to conjecture that the catenoidal necks have to satisfy a balancing condition analogous to the one for constant mean curvature surfaces, see for instance \textsc{Kapouleas}~\cite{MR1100207,MR1317648}, or \textsc{Korevaar--Kusner--Solomon}~\cite{MR1010168}.
 That would mean that for tori, the two catenoidal necks necessarily end up being antipodal. \\

-\textbf{Acknowledgements.} The author is supported by the EPSRC as part of the MASDOC DTC at the University of Warwick, grant No. EP/HO23364/1.
-Moreover, the author would like thank \textsc{Andrea Mondino} and \textsc{Filip Rindler} for hints and discussions on the subject.
+\textbf{Acknowledgements.} The author was supported by the EPSRC as part of the MASDOC DTC at the University of Warwick, Grant No. EP/HO23364/1.
+Moreover, the author would like thank \textsc{Andrea Mondino}, \textsc{Filip Rindler}, and \textsc{Peter Topping} for hints and discussions on the subject.
+The author would also like to thank the referee for their careful reading of the original manuscript.